 Facing charges for a violent crime in Charlotte can result in life-changing consequences, and it’s understandable for anyone to be overwhelmed in this difficult situation.
 Law enforcement officials are always under a lot of pressure to arrest a culpable individual if someone’s recent death is thought to be due to foul play.
 If you are arrested for voluntary or involuntary manslaughter, you face years in prison and a permanent criminal record.
 It’s important for anyone in this position to seek skilled legal help right away.
 A violent crimes attorney in Mecklenburg County will understand how to build a strong defense against your charges no matter what the details of your case may be.

 If you or a loved one has been charged with manslaughter, it is essential to retain the counsel of an experienced Charlotte criminal defense attorney.
-At Randall & Stump, PLLC, we understand how serious this situation can be for you and your family, and we know how to protect your rights and future during every step of the legal process.
+At Randall & Stump, Criminal Defense Attorneys, we understand how serious this situation can be for you and your family, and we know how to protect your rights and future during every step of the legal process.

 Manslaughter in Charlotte, NC